learn what it takes to be a producer... everything from studio equipment, digital software, recording techniques, composition, songwriting, and theory

 *** Studio Equipment *** My studio is currently not optimal for teaching...
 I hope to change this within the next year!!

 *** Travel Equipment *** I provide lesson books and other learning materials, but expect to be reimbursed.
 I expect the student to have their own instrument/equipment.
 Piano students are required to have a piano or a keyboard with weighted keys/hammer-action (preferably 88 keys), a piano bench and a pedal.
 Guitar/bass students must have an acoustic/electric guitar/bass with a strap or footstool, pick, and cable and amplifier if applicable!
 Digital audio students must have their own computer, Digital Audio workstation (software), digital audio interface, speakers/headphones and midi controller.
-All students must purchase a full size notebook with lined or staff paper!
+ALL STUDENTS MUST PROVIDE A NOTEBOOK (college rule or staff)!!

 *** Specialties *** I specialize in classical and jazz piano!
-I am more than proficient at most production software including: cubase, reason, fl studio, melodyne, digital performer and protools... and other editing software such as sony sound forge, audacity, etc...
+I am more than proficient at most production software including: reason, fl studio, ableton live... and other editing software such as sony sound forge, audacity, etc...

 In home Verified Student